nikil0dion/nix-config/README.md

-# Setup guide to install btrfs and luks NixOS 😎
+# NixOS Installation Guide with Btrfs and LUKS 😎

 ## 1. 🌐 Up Network Wi-Fi